 Our outdoor observing sessions are referred to as "Star Parties," but there's always more "star" than "party" involved.
 These are great experiences for novices and veterans alike, and some precautions will help ensure a safe and positive experience.

-It'll be dark.
-Very dark.
 Step carefully and watch out for curbs, tripod legs, and other people moving about.

 Location, Updates, and Weather: